 There is an art to selecting certain images for website headers, banners or quick links.
 Any web graphics or photography needs to fit in the frame holders provided on the site, while they will also often require text (or other elements) overlapping on top of the image; particularly within banners.
-These two requirements can be fulfilled by sticking to one golden rule when selecting imagery for a website.
+These two requirements can be fulfilled by sticking to one golden rule when selecting imagery for website design.

 Give the focal point of your imagery enough ‘fat’.